Rebecca-Tyson-Lab/ODE-model-bumble-bee-blueberry-wildflowers/Readme.md

-Script related to Carturan et al. 2023.
+Scripts related to Carturan et al. 2023.
 Bumble bee pollination and the wildflower/crop trade-off: When do wildflower enhancements improve crop yield?
 Ecological Modelling